 A. Yellow card- Health card provided by the Ministry of Health BH for our vaccination details.

 B. I expected that the beaware app BH (this is the full app that shows our complete vaccination report, marked green which means that you are fully vaccinated with your own unique QR code, and all other BH information regarding covid like total number of people vaccinated, number of people tested positive, recovered, world covid meter and other information and Govt latest covid news) will log out in the Phil and so, I’m right as I can’t open it in the Phil.
-It says I have to log again, and when I try to register, it requires a verification code sent to my registered BH phone number which unfortunately I have turned off for safety purpose so, I have printed and photocopied all our details in hard copies prior.
+It says I have to log in again, and when I try to register, it requires a verification code sent to my registered BH phone number which unfortunately I have turned off for safety purposes so, I have printed and photocopied all our details in hard copies prior.

 C. Folder- As I’m an OC person as always, I wanted everything to be organized and properly arranged according to my ways, so I have a separate transparent folder/ envelope for all the documents.
 Having this actually saves time as I do not have to rumble thru our things finding something.
 The same applies to our luggage, everything in order and packed according to usage.
 I don’t want to look for things and don’t know where I kept them.